react-cosmos/react-cosmos/NEXT.md

 Cosmos Classic packages have been moved to [a dedicated repo](https://github.com/react-cosmos/react-cosmos-classic), which means we can continue to maintain Cosmos Classic or even run it alongside Cosmos Next in the same project (during the migration period).

 That said, it's ideal for all Cosmos users to use the latest version.
-Please [let me know](https://join-react-cosmos.now.sh/) if you need any help upgrading.
+Please [let me know](https://join-react-cosmos.now.sh/) if you need help upgrading.

 ## Troubleshooting